Skip to content

 PATH.A directory inside the project.
 The root is found by walking up for bynk.toml.

---context NAMEWhich context’s worker to serve, for multi-context projects.
+--context NAMEevery contextWhich context to serve.
+Repeatable; omit to serve them all with their service bindings wired.
 Accepts the dotted name (a.b) or its worker-directory form (a-b).

 --inspectoffServe with the V8 inspector enabled (wrangler dev --inspector-port) so a JavaScript debugger can attach.
 Breakpoints set in .bynk sources resolve through the emitted source maps, composed into the worker bundle.
-Prints the inspector URL on start.
+Prints an inspector URL per context on start.

 Behaviour